olnor18/mukube/README.md

 `bitbake -c clean mukube-test-image && bitbake mukube-test-image && bitbake mukube-test-image -c testimage `

-`runqemu wic ovmf genericx86-64 nographic`
+`runqemu wic ovmf mukube nographic`

 Be sure your user has access to `/dev/kvm` for [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) acceleration, on Ubuntu this can be done by running: `sudo usermod -a -G kvm $USER`.